egstad/nuxtlific/README.md

 2. Create a template(s) for your new Content Type `pages/pageName.vue`.
 For the single, non-repeatable types, I recommend using the Home template `./pages/index.vue` as your starter.
 For repeatable tyeps, I recommend using the Pieces templates as a starter — `./pages/pieces/index.vue` `./pages/pieces/_slug.vue`.
 3. Add/Edit `generatePageData()` found in `prismic-config.js`
 4. Test it out by running 'npm run generate'.
 Something shit the bed?
 Hope not!

+## Netlify
+Out of the box, Netlify has nothing to do with this repo.
+I know, it's a little misleading.
+That said, if you intend to continuously deploy your project, Netlify is the easiest tool I've found.
+To link Prismic to Netlify, simply setup a Build Hook, copy and paste that URL into Prismic's webhooks found under settings.

 ### Nuxt Config